susan123-dot/testin/README.md

         - Absence of errors fallacy

             The absence of detected defects does not guarantee the absence of defects, so testing cannot guarantee a defect-free software, but it can help mitigate risks and improve software quality.
+    - Types of Testing
+        - Unit Testing

+            It invloves testing the individual components of the software.